LLC vs Sole Proprietorship: What’s Right For You? [With Worksheet]

 LLC vs Sole Proprietorship What's Right For You

-This page was originally published May 20, 2022 and updated May 4, 2024.
+This page was originally published May 20, 2022 and updated November 3, 2024.

 Choosing the right business structure is critical to your success.
 If you’re on the fence between forming an LLC or operating as a Sole Proprietorship, you’re not alone.
 This decision can significantly impact your legal liabilities, taxes, and ability to grow your business.